Melclic/intersectomics/README.md

 4) Take the mean of the correlations and combine the p-values correcting for multiple tesing

 The reported p-value is combined using the pearson method.
-See the scipy documentation for combined_pvalues.
+See the scipy documentation for `combined_pvalues`.

 TODO: As of now, we use a normal distribution, but more appropriate distributions should be used depending on the data type.
 For example, RNA-seq should use Poisson distribution instead.
 To that end, we should run R packages to process the data and extract better distribution parameters

-Below are the supported correlationtyps
+Below are the supported correlation types:

 #### Spearman

-The default
+The default.
+This works very well when parameters have curvilinear relationship.
+In our example dataset that is time series, an increase could mean a decrease in another.

 #### Pearson

+TODO

 #### Euclidian

+TODO

 ####